Building AI Agents for Product Teams: A Practical Guide

 We launched Milo last month.
 Early data suggests:

-Even higher savings on batched work (e.g., writing a feature list from completed Jira tickets)
+Even higher savings on batched work (e.g., writing a feature list from completed Jira tickets).

 Customer success could generate tailored onboarding guides.